 The Canon SD1100 produces colors that are fairly realistic, with the exception of slightly oversaturated reds and cyans; the hue of the images produced by this camera is pleasingly true overall.

 I put the Canon SD1100 through its paces in a wide range of lighting conditions, from artificial incandescent and fluorescent light sources within to the glaring sunlight outside.
 I found that using the Manual mode gave me the most control over the ISO level, so that’s why I went with that one for the indoor situation.

-In one such instance, I was photographing little pieces of jewelry inside of an antique shop in Palm Springs, California, so I decided to utilize an ISO setting of 800.
-Because I was shooting in macro mode while handholding the Canon SD1100 and using a slower shutter speed, I required the flexibility to shoot at faster shutter speeds in order to get clear pictures without the severe image blurring.
+In one such instance, I was photographing little pieces of jewelry inside an antique shop in Palm Springs, California, so I decided to utilize an ISO setting of 800.
+Because I was shooting in macro mode while handholding the Canon SD1100 and using a slower shutter speed, I required the flexibility to shoot at faster shutter speeds in order to get clear pictures without severe image blurring.

 (Many thanks to Route 66 West Antique Shop in Palm Springs, California, and owner Matt Burkholz for providing me the use of their store to film the beautiful jewelry and art pieces.)

 The majority of these macro photographs were taken with the lens wide open at an aperture of f/2.8; however, the shutter speed ranged from 1/130 to 1/400 of a second, depending on the illumination.

 At an aperture of f/2.8, it is to be expected that many of the macro photographs that were produced will have a shallow depth of field.
 It would have been feasible for me to increase the range of focus if the Canon SD1100 allowed me to pick a higher f-number, such as f/5.6 or f/8.
 However, this is not an option with this camera.
 Even though it is labeled as Manual mode, the camera continues to have control over the aperture and shutter speed settings.